 This is one of the reasons why you simply need expert advice from legal consultants before taking any step further in this business.
 Bear in mind that among the requirements for obtaining a license is the availability of your software partner, so be sure you’ve picked and installed a remittance software in place before pursuing a license.

 6. Be clear of Anti-money laundering checks

 The best way to do this is to go for anti-laundering training.
 Every new MTO needs to do this as it would help you understand the dos and don’ts of channelling funds and how to avoid being used for smurfing.
 Most of this training can be done online or the information sourced from books.

 However, if you’ve integrated the Money Transfer Application into your business, the smurfing detention technology and other advanced security features take care of compliance for you and save you a lot of anti-money laundering troubles.

 7. Gather your working capital

 As with every business, your money transfer business requires starting capital.
 This is money you would spend on acquiring clients, retaining them, marketing your services, obtaining a license, securing a software partner, running your business day-to-day, etc. For physical locations, capital would include funds for setting up an office, office furniture and fittings, and petty cash for maintenance.

 The truth is you don’t have to put everything in place before starting your business – only the necessary things.
 It is always wise to start small and grow, learning along the way.
 Start by learning every nuance in the game and abiding by the laws as you operate.
 The money transfer industry is always changing, influenced by new systems and technologies.
 As an MTO, your organization must stay alert to changes within the industry.

 The Money Transfer Application exists to make this journey a lot easier.
-Contact us for further inquiries on how our software can assist you to get started or automate your money transfer business seamlessly.
+Contact us for further inquiries on how our software can assist you in getting started or automating your money transfer business seamlessly.